o3de/o3de.org/content/docs/user-guide/assets/asset-processor/debugging.md

 This happens because scene processing tracks the meshes by name, and by swapping the names between the meshes you've replaced which product assets are which.
 The prefab tracks the outgoing product asset reference via asset ID.
 When I tested this locally, my Mesh_A azmodel had the Product Asset ID {00431C65-528C-570B-8A52-5D43679BBFAC}:270123712, and Mesh_B has the asset ID {00431C65-528C-570B-8A52-5D43679BBFAC}:285065766.
 When I swapped the FBX files, the node within the file named Mesh_A still had that same first ID, but the geometry was a cylinder now, changing what it looked like in the prefab.

 Note that in this case, this behavior is 100% intentional.
-There is no bug in this example, but other times this thrash occurs it may be considered a bug.
+There is no code issue in this example.
+In this case, if this change was not intended by the FBX author, it is a content bug.
+The following sections will cover how to identify and correct issues like this.

 #### Common Causes

 ##### Change to source asset causes Sub IDs to shift
-The most common place Sub ID thrash occurs is when the Sub ID generation is based on data within the source asset, and that data can change.
+The most common place Sub ID changes occurs is when the Sub ID generation is based on data within the source asset, and that data can change.
 For example, if a node name is hashed to generate the Sub ID for a product asset, then a content creator renaming that node in the source asset will cause the associated product asset to generate a new Sub ID.

 ##### Non-deterministic Sub ID generation from builder
 Sometimes the logic for how a builder may not be fully deterministic.
 For example, if a builder just increments an integer to use as the Sub ID for each product it generates, then a source asset change that results in a change in the products to remove one, will result in the Sub IDs changing for all product assets after the removed product asset.